-Shipping 2020
+Shipping 2021

-Contributing editor Kevin Cooper MFB Solicitors
+Contributing editors Kevin Cooper and Kirsten Jackson

+MFB Solicitors

-Lexology Getting The Deal Through is delighted to publish the twelfth edition of Shipping, which is available in print and online at www.lexology.com/gtdt.
+Lexology Getting The Deal Through is delighted to publish the thirteenth edition of Shipping, which is available in print and online at www.lexology.com/gtdt.

-Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers

 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes a new chapter on Egypt.
+Our coverage this year includes new chapters on Angola, Ecuador, Mozambique, Portugal, Russia and United Arab Emirates.